devkrxspl/Forum-Website/README.md

-A minimal forum website to test an implementation of JWT
+A minimal forum website to test an implementation of JWT and secure password hashing